savnkr/AI_ML-Resources/README.md

 - **Add Courses**: Submit high-quality, open-access courses via pull requests.
 - **Improve Descriptions**: Suggest clearer or more detailed course descriptions.
 - **Fix Links**: Report and fix any broken or outdated links.
-- **Categorize**: Propose new categories or reorganize existing ones for better clarity.

 To contribute:
 1. Fork the repository.